chevron_leftBlog

 reading takes 4 min

-Let’s face it.
-No one needs to remind us that 2023 was a challenging year for the people of Maine.
+Let's face it.
+No one needs to remind us that it can be a little rough out there.

 Mainers, of course, are famous for their grit and for having each other’s backs in tough times.
 And while that’s true, healing takes time and it’s OK to need help, whether following a violent event, a natural disaster, a personal loss, or something else.
 Most important, when life comes at you hard, remember to be patient with yourself and to stay connected with those around you.